 These books are included among more than 10,000 individual titles in the Jesse Stuart Foundation Bookstore & Appalachian Gift Shop at 4440 13th Street in Ashland.
 For more information, call 606-326-1667.

-Finally, I ask all of my readers to make this one simple resolution: Obey the traffic laws.
-Say to yourself, “I will not run red lights.
-I will stop at stop signs.
-I won’t cross over the yellow line.
-I will obey the speed limits.
-As a responsible citizen, I will make a personal effort to make our town a safer place to live.”
+Finally, I ask all of my readers to make this one simple New Year’s resolution: Say to yourself each day, “I will obey the traffic laws.”
+Violating the traffic laws is epidemic in Ashland — and everywhere else, I suspect.
+As responsible citizens, let’s make a personal effort to make our town a safer place to live.

 By James M. Gifford